storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 From a billing perspective, if you only have one application, or you’re an individual using an app like [FileZilla](https://www.storj.io/integrations/filezilla) or [Duplicati](https://www.storj.io/integrations/backup-with-duplicati), you probably only need one project.
 If you are a managed service provider or systems integrator, and you have multiple applications or want separate invoices for each of the applications, customers, or environments you have, depending on what is relevant to your business, you’ll want to create multiple projects.
 Usage is itemized within projects at the bucket level, but projects have separate invoices.

-## Bucket&#x20;
+## Bucket

 A bucket is an unbounded but named collection of objects identified by paths.
-Every object has a unique path within a bucket.&#x20;
+Every object has a unique path within a bucket.

 {% callout type="warning"  %}
-**Key Point:** Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.&#x20;
+**Key Point:** Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.
 {% /callout %}

-Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.&#x20;
+Bucket names are not client-side encrypted so that they may be rendered in the Satellite user interface.

 Usage is tracked and itemized on invoices at the Bucket level.
 One practical consideration when choosing how to map constructs in your application to constructs on Storj DCS is that large numbers of buckets will increase the size and complexity of your invoices.

 From an access management perspective, there’s really no difference between using a bucket and using a top-level path within a bucket.
 The only differences are that bucket names are unencrypted and appear on invoices while top-level path names are encrypted and billing is aggregated at the bucket level.

 If you are an individual user with a single application, you may only need one Bucket.
 If you are building a multi-tenant or multi-user application, the best practice is to use a single bucket for the application, then create a separate top-level path to store object data associated with each tenant or user within the application.
-Each top-level path can be secured with a separate Restricted Access Grant.&#x20;
+Each top-level path can be secured with a separate Restricted Access Grant.

 With this structure, your application can manage the data for all of the tenants or users of your application, but 100% of the objects and object metadata will be encrypted, and the tenants or users of your application will not have any access to the data of their peers unless they specifically authorize that access.